 Rae Sloane is one of the best Imperial characters there is, full stop.
 She truly believes in the Empire, but has a specific idea for what it should be.
 Having first met her in A New Dawn I really enjoy seeing her progress further.

-We see a lot of the original heroes this time around.
 Han, Leia, and Chewie all have roles to play.
 They’re never the main characters but they feel right.

 A brilliant story well told, Life Debt is a cracking sequel and a great Star Wars story.
-I bashed through nearly 500 pages in about 10 days.
-When I’m reading rather than playing video games you know it’s a good book.